-- (1) If an application for membership is approved by the Committee- - (a) the resolution to accept the membership must be recorded in the minutes of the committee meeting; and - (b) the Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members. - (2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership from the date, whichever is the later, on which- - (a) the Committee approves the person's membership; or - (b) the person pays the joining fee.
+- (1) If an application for membership is approved by the Committee - - (a) the resolution to accept the membership must be recorded in the minutes of the committee meeting; and - (b) the Secretary must, as soon as practicable, ensure the name and address of the new member, and the date on which they became a member, is recorded in the register of members. - (2) A person becomes a member of the Association from the date on which both of the following have occurred - - (a) the Committee approves the person's membership; and - (b) the person pays the joining fee. - (3) Subject to rule 13(2), a person is entitled to exercise their rights of membership from the date referred to in subrule (2).